learntocloud/learn-to-cloud/phase4/README.md

 ## Things you should be familiar with at the end of this phase

-- Working knowledge of at least one continuous integration tool (Github Actions, Jenkins, etc)
-- An understanding of infrastructure as code (why you'd use it, etc).
-- An understanding of containerization (why/when you'd need it / use containers)
-- An understanding of the practice of Continuous Integration (why it's needed) and have at least one project in your github deployed with a pipeline.
-- An appreciation for the ideas behind: "immutable infrastructure"
-- An appreciation for monitoring and the basic ideas of logs, metrics, traces
-- An appreciation for "declarative and imperative infrastructure as code"
 - Be able to explain each DevOps practice
+  - Why each one matters.
-  - What each one accomplishes
+  - What each one accomplishes.
-  - Why each one matters
+  - Most popular tools for each practice.
 - Hands on experience with
   - CI/CD
   - IaC
+  - Version control
+- An understanding for infrastructure and application monitoring and the basic ideas of logs, metrics, traces

 ## Certifications you might want to look into